victor-torres/multirepo/README.md

 ## Run

-And guess what: there's a convenient method to run a command on all of them at once with:
+Guess what: there's a convenient method to run a command on all of them at once with:

 ```shell
 multirepo run --all git stash